stat4701/2014/_posts/2014-05-08-Bryan_Kaufman-RelativeValue.md

 ---
 layout: post
-title: Blog Post 3: Looking at the Relative Value of NBA Draft Picks
+title: "Blog Post 3: Looking at the Relative Value of NBA Draft Picks"
 description: examining the history of draft picks in NBA
 tags: blogpost3
 ---